tatsuokitakayuki/oed-dev/README.md

     - iOS
     - iPadOS
 - Browser
-    - Chrome (Main target, Tested)
+    - Chrome (Version 63 or higher, Main target, Tested)
-    - Firefox
+    - Firefox (Version 67 or higher)
-    - Edge (Tested on EdgeHTML and Chromium)
+    - Edge (Version 79 or higher)
-    - Safari
+    - Safari (Version 11.1 or higher)

 ## List of libraries and frameworks used